SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     </figure>

     Do the following:

     * Click the select button, which will bring up all build containers and pick the one you want to deploy.
-In the future you probably want to choose the *Continuously deploy new revision from a source repository* such that a new version is always deployed when a new container is build.
+In the future, you probably want to choose the *Continuously deploy new revision from a source repository* such that a new version is always deployed when a new container is built.

     * Hereafter, give the service a name and select the region.
-We recommend do choose a region close to you, however it does not really matter that much for our use case
+We recommend choosing a region close to you.

     * Set the authentication method to *Allow unauthenticated invocations* such that we can call it without providing credentials.
-In the future you may only set that authenticated invocations are allowed.
+In the future, you may only set that authenticated invocations are allowed.

     * Expand the *Container, Connections, Security* tab and edit the port such that it matches the port exposed in your chosen application.
+If your docker file exposes the env variable `$PORT` you can set the port to anything.

     Finally, click the create button and wait for the service to be deployed (may take some time).